ganmodokix/gwae/README.md

 # Code for Gromov-Wasserstein Autoencoders (GWAE)

-This code is for Gromov-Wasserstein Autoencoder (GWAE) models for reproducibility.
+This repository contains the code for ["Gromov-Wasserstein Autoencoders" (ICLR 2023)](https://openreview.net/forum?id=sbS10BCtc7).

 # Installation
 We developed and tested this code in the environment as follows: